black-codher-bootcamp-2022-daly/personal-project-Ikraan/README.md

 # Tic-Tac-Toe
-This is a web-based Tic-Tac-Toe game built using React Javascript Html Css.
+This is a web-based Tic-Tac-Toe game built using React Javascript Html and Css.

 # Features
-- Two-player mode
 - Player vs computer
 - Responsive design for various screen sizes